Holiday seasons are usually fun times for kids across continents, it’s the time to kick back, relax, avoid siesta routines, and play all day; or Not!

 For parents, holiday seasons mean something totally different, you spend more time with the kids, you have to be more organized, probably spend more money and in some cases (though many might disagree), struggle to keep your sanity.

-We all know that a child’s education stretches far beyond a classroom; it extends into the environments where she lives and plays so before the holidays kick off, design creative activities for your children to keep them occupied.
-Such activities are also a fun ways to develop your child’s learning and encourage them to think in a more challenging and creative manner.
+We all know that a child’s education stretches far beyond a classroom; it extends into the environments where she lives and plays so before the holiday’s kick-off, designs creative activities for your children to keep them occupied.
+Such activities are also fun ways to develop your child’s learning and encourage them to think in a more challenging and creative manner.

 I came across a few tips on Family Lives that would help take some of the stress out of season, and keep everyone happy and entertained, without necessarily spending a fortune.
 Here they are: